 As you are preparing your home for sale and readying for those all-important showings which will hopefully yield a buyer waving a contract around, keep this image in mind: HGTV meets the Queen of England.

 You want your place to look as sparse and clutter-free as possible — which is more than a little difficult because you live in your home.
-But the sick and twisted thing is that even though you live there, it has to look — as close as you can make it — like you don’t.
+But, as stated in this content, the sick and twisted thing is that even though you live there, it has to look — as close as you can make it — like you don’t.

 And please….for the love of all that is holy….don’t have one of those POD contraptions parked out on your curb….rent one if you must, but before you start showing your house, and before pics are taken, that thing has GOT to GO.
 So pack it up and then get it the heck out of there….you have a house to sell!